NotTheDr01ds/nushell.github.io/book/style_guide.md

   - A newline after the opening bracket `]` _IS RECOMMENDED_.
   - A newline before the closing bracket `]` _IS RECOMMENDED_.
-  - Delimiting list-items using a line-break _IS RECOMMENDED_.
+  - Delimiting list-items using a line-break only _IS RECOMMENDED_.
   - Indenting each list-item _IS RECOMMENDED_.
   - Aligning the closing bracket `]` with the first character of line with the matching open-bracket `[`